 Senate Research Ethics Committee application process

-For procedures for submissions to City’s School/Departmental Research Ethics Committees, please refer to research ethics contacts.
+For enquiries submissions to City’s School/Departmental Research Ethics Committees, please refer to the local Committee contact details below.

 The Senate Research Ethics Committee (SREC) application process requires that proposals are submitted two weeks in advance of the relevant meeting via Research Ethics Online.